Canada travel guide

 Also known as ‘mushing’, this is an exhilarating way to access Canada’s wildest places.
 Traditionally, all mushers share one passion: to go in search of solitude in an unforgiving environment, thereby experiencing a true life of man (and dog) versus nature.
 Or, as Jack London famously named it in his novel, to follow “The Call of the Wild”.
 And Canada is certainly calling.

-The magnificence of Banff and Jasper National Parks are well known, but there are actually 37 parks, as well as eight national park reserves.
+The magnificence of Banff and Jasper National Parks are well known, but there are actually 39 parks, as well as eight national park reserves.
 The latter are Aboriginal Reserves that have come under Parks Canada management, but which have strong connections with the indigenous people, such as the Pacific Rim National Park Reserve on Vancouver Island.
-Each province has a provincial park too, such as wildlife packed Nahatlatch Provincial Park in BC.
+Each province has a provincial park too, like wildlife-packed Nahatlatch Provincial Park in BC.

-BC & Rocky Mountains are the places to see grizzly and black bears.
-With the help of expert guides, head to the Tweedsmuir Provincial Park, Bella Coola or British Columbia’s snow-capped Coast Range Mountains are also home to the Great Bear Rain Forest.
-Churchill, Manitoba is polar bear central, on the western shore of Hudson Bay.
+British Columbia and the Rocky Mountains are the places to see grizzly and black bears.
+With the help of expert guides, head to the Tweedsmuir Provincial Park, Bella Coola or the Great Bear Rainforest of BC's snow-capped Coast Mountains.
+Churchill is polar bear central, on the western shore of Hudson Bay.
 The Far North is also superb for seeing musk-oxen herds and also migratory waterfowl.

 It may sound trite, but Canada does lakes like nowhere else.
 Especially in Ontario where, apart from their eponymous Great Lake, there are 250,000 freshwater fancies.
 Lake Louise in Banff National Park is the one that comes up in all the catalogue shots, but the park’s Moraine Lake is also pure glacial gorgeousness.
 Float planes are often used as transport from lake to another, so that you can take in the superb glacial formations from the sky.

 Putting a tent in a canoe and heading off into the wilderness for some wild camping and nights under the stars, is as Canadian as maple syrup.
-Traveling with a tour operator means that you have all the equipment supplied, as well as a guide of course.
+Traveling with a tour operator means that you have all the equipment supplied, as well as a guide.
 So all you have to do is paddle, and sink into that mountainous silence that soothes the soul.
-Wells Gray and Algonquin Provincial Parks, Vancouver Island, Banff and Jasper National Parks are top spots for this.
+Wells Gray Provincial Park, Vancouver Island, Banff and Jasper National Parks are top spots for this.